For Informational Purposes ONLY

 Express Boise Downtown – 475 W. Parkcenter Blvd, Boise, ID 83706

 ($83/night + 13% tax).
 Call the hotel front desk at

 1-208-345-2002 and specify the “Rare Plant Conference”, no later than 02/04/2014.

-The 26th Idaho Rare Plant Conference will be held 23 and 24 October 2013, in Boise.
+The 26th Idaho Rare Plant Conference will be held 26 and 27 February 2014 at the Ag Research Station office at 800 Park Ave, Boise, Idaho.
 The conference is sponsored by Idaho Native Plant Society and coordinated by the Pahove Chapter and the Southwest Idaho Rare Plant Working Group.
 It is held every two years in Boise.
 It is a gathering of professional and lay botanists, native plant devotees, and wildflower enthusiasts from across Idaho, and it is always a great opportunity to meet with friends and colleagues and to learn the latest on rare plants of Idaho.

 The conference is a great opportunity to meet others with similar interests.
 Many of the attendees and speakers are government employees, academicians, or private consultants, while some are members of the general public.
 Attendees will have ample time for networking and discussions--at the Tuesday evening social, Wednesday dinner, and meals and breaks throughout the two days of conference activities.

 See Rare Plant Lists link on the INPS website for methods approved in 2013 as well as current and archived INPS Rare Plant Lists.

 the rescheduled 2014 Rare Plant Conference, we are requesting